jsphthrn/foundations/README.md

 # foundations
 This repository is meant to allocate the exercises of one book I bought regarding the foundations of programming.
-Excercices and some other documentation might be included here.
+I'm also including the notes regarding the syntax and some other foundations for C++, Java and maybe JavaScript.
+Used Python as an starting point.
+Eventually, I'll try to implement the exercises in two or three of these languages.
+Some other documentation might be included here.